Welcome to Broadstone Equine Insurance

 Surgical Expenses Only: Horses over 31 days 20 years of age, depending on the insurance company.

 Extended Named Perils: Horses over 24 hours old

 Q: Are there any uses/disciplines which do not qualify for coverage?

-A: Race horses, horses in race training, or horses intended to race do not qualify for Major Medical/Surgical or Surgical Only coverages.
-Your horse's use and level, and any intended uses during the policy period must be stated on the mortality application.
+A: Race horses, horses in race training, or horses intended to race do not qualify for Major Medical/Surgical or Surgical Only coverages, and also are subject to higher rates for Mortality coverage - Broadstone does not write coverage for race horses, so you will want to contact our agencies.
+For sport, performance and pleasure horses, your horse's use and level, and any intended uses during the policy period must be stated on the mortality application.
 If the horse's use or level changes mid-policy, you must notify the insurance company for their review and an additional premium (or refund) may be due.

 Q: Is my horse insured when we drive to another state?